Pansy Wong: Member of Parliament

 Ahead of the 2002 general election, Wong relocated to Auckland to contest the electorate of Auckland Central.
 She finished second to the incumbent, Judith Tizard.
 In her third term, Wong became deputy chair of the governance administration committee.
 She was spokesperson for ethnic affairs and tourism in the English shadow cabinet until 2003.
 The ethnic affairs portfolio was disestablished under Bill English's successor Don Brash and Wong was made National's liaison with the Asian community and allocated associate spokesperson roles related to education, immigration and revenue.
 She was returned as a list MP for the fourth time at the 2005 general election and was assigned the spokesperson portfolios in ethnic affairs and accident compensation by new leader John Key.

 As National's ethnic affairs spokesperson, Wong was outspoken for Asian communities.
 She advocated for more lenient immigration rules, like easier language tests, to support a greater number of Asian migrants into New Zealand.
 She dismissed the Labour government's 2002 apology to the Chinese community for the historic poll tax as staged and paternalistic, although was criticised for upsetting the descendants of those affected who had worked to secure the apology.
 Wong, who was a proponent of Asian integration within New Zealand and did not believe there should be a stand-alone ethnic affairs ministry, continued to face political attacks on the basis of her ethnicity and accent.

 Wong won the new electorate of Botany in the 2008 general election.
-Wong's decision to change to Botany was based partly on the fact that 33% of the Botany electorate is Asian.
-She left Parliament in early 2011.
+Wong's decision to change to Botany was based partly on the fact that 33% of the Botany electorate was Asian.